EnzoTurpin/App-Closer/README.md

 - Replace `'notepad.exe'` with the `.exe` name of the application you wish to close.
 - Replace `'f1'` with the desired hotkey you want to use for closing the application.

+## Acknowledgments

+This script was created using the `psutil` and `keyboard` libraries.
+Thank you to the developers and contributors of these libraries.

 ## Warning

 Please use this script responsibly.
 Closing applications abruptly can result in unsaved work being lost.